 Rich in historic lore and tradition, Morris County was created by an Act of the State Legislature on March 15, 1738/39 separating it from Hunterdon County, one of the state’s largest counties of the period.
 Named after Colonel Lewis Morris, then Governor of the Province of New Jersey, it originally included what are now the counties of Morris, Sussex and Warren.

-The county, first penetrated by the white man in 1700, today combines natural beauty and pleasant suburban living with proximity to metropolitan surroundings.
+The county, first visited by Europeans in 1700, today combines natural beauty and pleasant suburban living with proximity to metropolitan surroundings.
 Its rolling landscape is dotted with lakes and rivers which form most of its boundaries with the adjacent counties of Essex, Union, Somerset, Warren, Sussex and Passaic.

 At its most distant points, the county stretches 30 miles from east to west and 30 miles from north to south.
 Its temperatures vary widely from area to area, averaging in the middle 20’s in the winter months and the low 70’s in the summer.
 About 50 inches of rain and 35 inches of snow fall each year.